Prvdnx/42-CORE/Advanced Core/ft_linear_regression/README.md

 price = θ₀ + θ₁ × mileage
 ```

 Using gradient descent to minimize the cost function and find optimal θ values.
-See `DEEP_MATHEMATICS_MECHANICS.md` for detailed mathematical explanations.

 ## Learning Objectives
 - Understanding linear regression fundamentals